Learn to Animate!

 4. Scaling (Squash & stretch and exaggeration)

-Having all these 4 factors to create realistic animation, you can try to follow the bouncing ball tutorial which will be release in a few days time is available here!
+The bouncing ball tutorial will be release in a few days time is available here!
 Feel free to sign up for the newsletter to get the latest tutorial post update!
 And if you learn something new here, please like and share with your friends!